Reno Truck Accident Lawyers, Washoe County, NV

 Truck accidents are more dangerous than car accidents.
 Cars are no match for the size, weight, height, and length of most trucks.
 If we could, we’d all stay as far away as possible from tractor-trailers and big rigs.
 Unfortunately, large trucks often don’t give cars much choice.
 The highways and roads that run through Reno are regularly filled with trucks making deliveries of consumer goods, machines, and equipment.
 When truck drivers are overworked, tired, drive too fast, or otherwise drive dangerously, there’s often not much a car driver can do, and the results can be catastrophic.

 Trucking crashes are different than your run of the mill car crash.
 Federal regulations may be involved, the driving and work history of the driver may be an issue, and the crash and injuries will likely be much more serious.
 At Claggett & Sykes Law Firm, our Reno truck accident lawyers know how to go up against trucking companies and their insurance companies.
 We aren't afraid to go to trial.
 Our attorneys have decades of experience handling truck accident lawsuits.
-In that time, we have recovered over $800 million through our trial, appellate, and consulting work.
+In that time, we have $1.5 billion in verdicts and settlements through our trial, appellate, and consulting work.
 Our Reno truck accident lawyers operate on a contingency fee basis.
 This means you will only pay attorney’s fees if we win your case.

 - What are the main types of Reno truck accidents?